Geoalert/mapflow-docs-en/source/index.rst

    * GIS – check and edit results to use them in you application

 Mapflow is powered by the engine that operates data processing pipelines (we call "flows").
-Using Mapflow you run your flows getting all power of semnatic imagery analysis.
+Using Mapflow you run your processings getting all power of semantic imagery analysis.

 ****************************
 Getting Started with Mapflow